-It is anticipated that the Appropriation Act of Fiscal Year 2019 will authorize the Title III-B Supportive Services Program for In-Home Services (IHS) which is subject of this Request for Proposal for an additional two (2) years.
+It is anticipated that the Appropriation Act of Fiscal Year 2023 will authorize the Title III-B Supportive Services Program for In-Home Services (IHS) which is the subject of this Request for Proposal for an additional two (2) years.

-The Grant Document Numbers are: 19AAGUT3SS, 20AAGUT3SS, 21AAGUT3SS, and 22AAGUT3SS for Fiscal Years 2019, 2020, 2021 and 2022, respectively.
+The Grant Document Numbers are: 2301GUOASS, 2401GUOASS, 2501GUOASS, and 2601GUOASS for Fiscal Years 2023, 2024, 2025 and 2026, respectively.

-The Federal funds must be used in the fiscal year appropriated, and have a federal carry-over period of two additional one year periods, and a liquidation period through September 30th of that fiscal year, unless the liquidation period is extended by approval of the Administration for Community Living.
+The Federal funds must be used in the fiscal year appropriated, and have a Federal carry-over period of two additional one year periods, and a liquidation period through September 30th of that fiscal year, unless the liquidation period is extended by approval of the Administration for Community Living.